Can I offset my ecological footprint with trees?

 Why do you plant trees in tropical regions?

-2) they evaporate water to the atmosphere and increase cloudiness, which also helps keep the planet cool;
+2) they help evaporate water into the atmosphere and increase cloudiness, which also helps keep the planet cool;

 Scientific studies indicate that forests from tropical regions contribute highest both effects and therefore mitigate climate change significantly more than forests in other ecological zones - Read 2 scientific readings here and here.